fedor-pavlov/geocoder-opencagedata/README.md

 # Tune your query

-OpenCageData provides lots of useful query options like countrycode, languagecode, bounds, add_request and manu more.
+OpenCageData provides lots of useful query options like countrycode, languagecode, bounds, add_request and many more.
 You may use all of them with this API client.
 Please check the full list of query options [here](https://opencagedata.com/api#forward-opt) In order to make use of query options please pass a JSON object instead of a string to the `geocode` function, like so: